OscarJonasson/taste-it_React/README.md

 # tasteIT
-A site to keep track of your recieps
+A site to keep track of your recipes